spyder-ide/spyder-docs/doc/panes/editor.rst

 Run file
 ~~~~~~~~

-You can run any source file in the Editor by simply using the Run file button in Spyder's toolbar or by pressing the :kbd:`F5` key.
+Run an entire Editor file using the :menuselection:`Run --> Run` menu item, the :guilabel:`Run file` toolbar button or the :kbd:`F5` key.
-You can also run your code by selecting :menuselection:`Run --> Run` menu item.

 Run line